harishdurga/my-notes/gonotes/testing(tdd)/intro.md

 #### System Knowledge:
 Automated tests can be divided into three categories according to how much internal knowledge they have of the system they test.
 - **Black box:** The internals of the system are treated as unknown by the test writer, as they would be to a user.
 These tests won't change if the internals of the system change.
   - Also called _functional testing_.
   - _Boundary value analysis:_ This technique tests the software’s behavior at the boundaries of its input domain.
 For example, if a function accepts an integer between 1 and 100, boundary value analysis would test the function with inputs of 1, 2, 100, and 101.
   - _Equivalence partitioning:_ This technique divides the input domain into equivalence classes and tests the software with representative inputs from each class.
 For example, if a function accepts integers between 1 and 100, equivalence partitioning would test the function with inputs of 0, 1, 50, 100, and 101.
 - **White Box:** The internals of the system are fully known to the test writer, most likely a developer.
 Used to uncover hidden errors black box tests cannot find.
 These are prone to system internal change.
+  - Also called _structural testing_.
+  - _Statement coverage:_ This technique tests whether each statement in the software’s code has been executed at least once during testing.
+  - _Branch coverage:_ This technique tests whether each branch in the software’s code has been executed at least once during testing.
 - **Gray Box:** a mixture of black box and white box tests.
 The internals of the system are partially known to the test writer, as they would be to a specialist or privileged user. usually more time-consuming to write and run as well.
+  - _Regression testing:_ This technique tests whether changes to the software have introduced new bugs or caused existing bugs to reappear.
+It requires some knowledge of the software’s code and architecture but not as much as white-box testing.
+  -_ Scenario-based testing:_ This technique tests the software’s behavior in specific scenarios or use cases.
+It requires some knowledge of the software’s code and architecture but not as much as white-box testing.